0xPoe/talks/slides.md

 [^1]: [Clippy Disallowing Methods and Types](https://rust-lang.github.io/rust-clippy/master/index.html#disallowed_methods)

 <!--
+After building and testing the project, the next phase is long-term maintenance.

-The next tip is to use linters as much as possible.
+And for maintenance, my final tip is to use linters as much as possible.

-I believe most of you are familiar with Clippy and use it daily.
-But I want to share an advanced feature of Clippy.
+I believe most of you are already familiar with Clippy and probably use it in your daily workflow.
+What I want to highlight here are some of Clippy’s more advanced features that allow you to enforce project-specific rules.

-In TiKV, we use Clippy’s disallowed methods and types to enforce coding standards.
-For example, we don’t allow direct use of `std::thread::Builder::spawn`.
-Instead, we provide a wrapper that adds extra functionality.
+Let me use TiKV as an example.
+In our project, we don’t want developers to directly use the standard thread spawn API.
+Instead, we require all threads to be created through a wrapper, where we can perform additional checks and bookkeeping.

+To enforce this consistently, we simply disallow the original API using Clippy, and provide a clear explanation of why this API is forbidden and what should be used instead.

-This is useful when you want to enforce team‑wide standards or prevent the use of APIs you don’t recommend.
+This is a very effective way to enforce team-wide standards and prevent accidental misuse of APIs that are unsafe or inappropriate for your project.

+The same approach applies to many other cases as well.
+Clippy offers a rich set of advanced configurations that allow you to encode project conventions directly into the tooling.
 -->

 ---
 transition: slide-left